x10an14/overtime-calculator/README.md

 __NB!!!__: All below test-commands should be executed in root of git repo!

 ##### Run (just) tests:
-py.test is used, and lies in requirements.txt.
+py.test is used, and lies in `Pipfile`.
 To execute, run the below command from the root of the git repo:
 `pipenv run python -m pytest tests`

 ##### Run test Coverage:
-Coverage is used, and included in requirements.txt.
+Coverage is used, and included in `Pipfile`.
 See below for how to use:
 `pipenv run coverage run setup.py test`